 Are cats visiting your garden on a regular basis?
 These four-legged feline animals might look cute but not everyone is happy about having them visit their garden.
+I have neighbours on both sides who have cats and they seem to be using my garden as both a battlefield and a toilet.

 If you have unwanted visitors, chances are the territory in your garden has been “claimed” by a cat.